FAQ

 from abstractcore import create_llm

-llm = create_llm("openai", model="gpt-4o-mini") # provider/model is for LLM calls; STT/TTS are deterministic
+llm = create_llm("openai", model="gpt-4o-mini") # provider/model is only for LLM calls; STT/TTS are deterministic

 wav_bytes = llm.voice.tts("Hello", format="wav")